courtiol/coronaR/README.md

 ### Do your own plot

-The workhorse function that lead to tidy longitudinal serie is `merge_datasets()`.
+The workhorse function that lead to tidy longitudinal series is `merge_datasets()`.
 You can for example use it like that:

 ``` r